soto-nicole/sem-coursework/use-cases/use-case-25.md

-# USE CASE: 25 Produce a Report on the Population of People who live within and outwith Cities in a country
+# USE CASE: 25 Produce a Report on the Population of People who live within and outwith Cities in each country

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an X, I want to produce a report on the total population of the people living within and outwith cities in a country so that Y.
+As an Advertising Designer, I want to produce a report on the total population of the people living within and outwith cities in each country so that I can create the most suitable advertisements, tailor-made to appeal to those living in the intended area.
 ### Scope

 Company.